sage-code/maj/basic.md

   2  | tu = you        | voi  = y'all
   3  | zu = he, she, it| zoi  = they (masculine)

+Note: "jo" is pronounced "d͡ʒo" like in English name "Joe" and not "je" like in Franch but close.

 **Objective**

 Is the person or the thing who receive the action.